day-voyage/day-voyage/README.md

 # Day Voyage
-where will you're day take you?
+where will your day take you?

 ## Team